-- (1) Represents the aggregate fees billed for the integrated audit of our fiscal 2011 and 2010 financial statements, respectively, review of quarterly financial statements and attendance at audit committee meetings and shareholder meetings. - (2) Represents the aggregate fees billed for audit of our benefit plans. - (3) Represents the aggregate fees billed for tax compliance.
+(1) Represents the aggregate fees billed for the integrated audit of our fiscal 2011 and 2010 financial statements, respectively, review of quarterly financial statements and attendance at audit committee meetings and shareholder meetings.

+(2) Represents the aggregate fees billed for audit of our benefit plans by prior audit firm.

+(3) Represents the aggregate fees billed for tax compliance by prior audit firm.